Blamak/cart/README.md

 ---

 ## **2️⃣ Run the Application with Docker 🐳**
-Your project already contains a `Dockerfile`, so you can directly build and run it.
+The project already contains a `Dockerfile`, so you can directly build and run it.

 ### **📌 Prerequisites** ⚓
 - ✅ **Docker installed** and running